-The power of symbolism.
-It is indeed powerful stuff and gives purpose to my being an artist.
-Indeed, symbols go directly to the sub-conscious and they are instantaneous.
+The power of symbolism is a potent language and gives purpose to my being an artist.
+Symbols speak directly to the sub-conscious and are instantaneous.
 In manifestation work, sigils are preferable to word phrases because of this instantaneous and sub-conscious effect.

-Back on the sigils thing.
-Debatably, symbols/sigils have no power until you program them into yourself.
+Symbols debatably have no power until you program them with personal meaning.
 When you draw your own sigil, you put intention, emotion and thought behind it.
-Everytime you engage with it, you repeat this.
-Soon when you look at it or visualize it, it manifests these feeling naturally.
+Everytime you engage with it, you repeat these feelings and thoughts.
+Eventually when you look at or visualize your symbol, it manifests these feeling naturally.

-Another example … the swastika symbol used to be a magical symbol of Native Americans but is now the symbol of Nazis.
-This illustrates how our conditional programming can change the meaning.
+Another example … the swastika symbol used to be a sacred symbol of Native Americans but is now the symbol of Nazis.
+This illustrates how our conditional programming can change the original meaning.

 Thus our understanding of symbolism is a combination of consciousness, sub-consciousness, and the collective unconscious.